 According to financial advisers, Australians are increasingly considering the needs of their grandchildren when deciding how they want to use their money to help their family.

 Passing on wealth can be one of our greatest gifts to our family and it's important to consider the benefits and potential drawbacks of what is called, intergenerational wealth transfer.

 Different ways to give

 Intergenerational wealth transfer includes many different ways of giving, including business succession planning, leaving a legacy for the family or simply helping out with important financial events in their family's lives.
-Sydney-based Westpac Financial Planner, Richard Kerkmez, says a growing number of his clients are looking for advice on the best way to use their money to help their grandchildren.
+Sydney-based BT Financial Adviser, Richard Kerkmez, says a growing number of his clients are looking for advice on the best way to use their money to help their grandchildren.